oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

     </copy>
     ```

-5. Click on **Update**, System will show you the tools from OIC as per the screenshot given below if, everything is perfect, otherwise fix the issues, mostly related to connection.
-Select the required tools for the agent, in our case, you can uncheck **HITL..** tool and select the remaining
+5. Click on **Update**, The system will display the tools from OIC as shown in the screenshot below if everything is configured correctly.
+Otherwise, resolve any issues—most are typically related to connections.
+Select the required tools for the agent.
+In our case, uncheck the **HITL...** tool and select the remaining tools.
     ![oictools](images/oictools.png)
 6. Click on **Create** button which is on top right side.
 7. Click on **Agents** from the bottom menu or banner of the page